barelyhuman/reaper.im-old/posts/the-budget-mechs.md

 This is going to be a really short writeup on what mechanical keyboards are and then we'll get to the options available to us right now in India, mid 2020.

-You can go all the way down the buying options and skip the other info if needed.
+You can go all the way down to the buying options and skip the other info if needed.

 - [Overview](#what-are-we-talking-about-again)
 - [Buying Options](#what-can-i-buy)